SegAnyPET: Universal Promptable Segmentation from Positron Emission Tomography Images: Introduction

 \section{Introduction}

 Medical imaging technology has become an indispensable tool in modern clinical diagnosis \cite{kasban2015comparative,Lynch2018NewMT}.
 The steady development of increasingly sophisticated imaging techniques has led to a dramatic increase in patient treatment outcomes, especially when diseases can only be observed internally within the patient's body \cite{MIA2017survey}.
+Segmentation of targets such as organs and tumors from medical images is one of the most representative and comprehensive research topics in both the computer vision and medical image analysis communities \cite{hesamian2019deep}.
+Accurate segmentation can provide reliable volumetric and shape information on target structures and assist in many clinical applications \cite{lalande2021deep,AbdomenCT-1K,zhang2024nasalseg}.

 In addition to commonly used medical modalities such as computed tomography (CT) and magnetic resonance imaging (MRI), which can provide detailed physiological structural information, positron emission tomography (PET) has also been widely applied in medical examinations as an emerging molecular imaging modality \cite{schwenck2023advances}.
 The purpose of PET imaging is to reveal the ongoing metabolic processes within the body of a patient.
-The radioactive decay of injected tracer emits positrons, leading to gamma photons, which are produced by annihilation and captured by detectors surrounding the patient to create a 3D map of metabolic activity.
-As the most widely used tracer, fluorodeoxyglucose (FDG) is used to assess local glucose uptake and evaluate organ metabolism \cite{ren2019atlas} and presence of tumor metastasis \cite{AutoPET}, so as to monitor progress during the treatment process.
-Accurate organ segmentation from PET images is essential for comprehensive multi-systemic analysis of interactions between different organs and pathologies \cite{wang2025robust,sun2022identifying,zhu2016multi}.
-However, due to the low resolution nature and the partial volume effects, PET images exhibit lower image quality and have less distinct boundaries compared to other structural images like CT (see \cref{Visualize}), which presents a significant challenge for accurate segmentation.
+A radioactive tracer is injected into the patient, typically containing the radioactive isotope fluorine-18 synthesized fluorodeoxyglucose ($^{18}$F-FDG).
+The radioactive decay emits positrons, leading to gamma photons, which are produced by annihilation and captured by detectors surrounding the patient to create a 3D map of metabolic activity.
+In FDG-PET examinations, the tracer is used to assess local glucose uptake and evaluate organ metabolism \cite{ren2019atlas,wang2025robust} and presence of tumor metastasis \cite{AutoPET}, so as to monitor progress during the treatment process.
+However, due to the low resolution nature and the partial volume effects, PET images exhibit lower image quality and have less distinct boundaries compared to other structural images such as CT scans (see \cref{Visualize}), which presents a significant challenge for accurate segmentation.